Anchorsify/Anchorsify.github.io/_projects/SealingJutsu.md

 #### --( Moji Hyouki no Jutsu - Rune Inscribing Technique )--
 A tricky seal, this allows the user to mold the chakra necessary for any ninjutsu technique they know and then 'freeze' it, holding it primed but inactive inside of a seal.
 Once a trigger condition occurs, the jutsu is released.
 Use of this technique to prepare explosive Katon techniques and leaving them around as a practical joke is strongly discouraged.

  - Chakra: 20 + X
  - Speed: 20 + X
  - Seal Speed: 20 + X
  - Special: Exclusive

-Effects>: When you use Moji Hyouki, select another ninjutsu which you are able to perform, specifying all its variable parameters at that time.
+Effects: When you use Moji Hyouki, select another ninjutsu which you are able to perform, specifying all its variable parameters at that time.
 The "X" for Moji Hyouki refers to the ninjutsu you choose, which can not have a cost other than Chakra Exhaustion (such as Willpower, or Stamina).

-Moji Hyouki can be placed on any reasonably flat, solid surface that's at least one foot across in each direction, such as a floor or a box.
+Moji Hyouki can be placed on any reasonably flat, solid surface that's at least one foot across in each direction, such as a floor or a box (notably, this can't be placed on any item found in Equipment, nor may it be placed on anything you could bring into combat with you).
 Once applied, the seal will either vanish (making a potentially effective trap) or remain visible as an elaborate set of seals that can be identified by anyone familiar with the technique (as a warning of sorts).
 Even if Moji Hyouki is identified, the technique placed in it will not be.
 When the seal is placed, an activation condition is specified.
 The three possible activation conditions are:

  - Someone comes within five feet of the seal.
  - Someone touches the seal.